Rhythm of Grace

 Rhythm of Prayer

-2. Talking with God - Conversing with God about your life.
-Lifting up the details of your life before God with gratitude (talking to him about what is good in your life and world), lament (talking to him about what is evil in your life and world), and petition and intercession (calling on God to fulfill hi promises to overcome evil with good)
+- Lament (talking to him about what is evil in your life and world), and petition and intercession (calling on God to fulfill his promises to overcome evil with good).

-3. Listening to God - hearing Gods voice through quiet listening, Lectio Divina, the prophetic and more
+3. Listening to God - hearing God’s voice through quiet listening, Lectio Divina, the prophetic and more.

-4. Being with God - just looking at God, look at you in love (also called “contemplative prayer”)
+4. Being with God - just looking at God, look at you in love also called “contemplative prayer”.

 Rhythm of Solitude